Coolest Pirate Party Theme Ideas

 Next we moved on to walking the plank.
-We placed a 2 x 6 across a kiddy pool and secured it to two towel wrapped cement blocks (we wrapped the blocks in towels so no one would scrape there feet).
+We placed a 2 x 6 across a kiddie pool and secured it to two towel wrapped cement blocks.
+(We wrapped the blocks in towels so no one would scrape their feet.)
 I placed many 6-inch rubber sharks in the pool, which was later given out to the children with their goody bags.
-Each child took turns walking the plank but it was so hot they began falling into the shark-laden pool on purpose - they had a lot of fun and cooled off too!
+Each child took turns walking the plank but it was so hot they began falling into the shark-laden pool on purpose – they had a lot of fun and cooled off too!

 After the water balloon battle we brought all the kids in for cake and ice cream.
 My mother did an outstanding job on the cake using Lego decorations, sanitized and washed.
 She made a 13 x 9-inch cake and placed one 8-inch round cake on top.
 It was very simple to make and looked great.

 Once the cake and ice cream were finished we had one more game – the Treasure Hunt.
 For the treasure hunt we handed out inflatable swords because you can’t go on a treasure hunt without a pirate sword.
 (Notice we saved the swords for last!)
 My sister came up with some really cute rhyming clues.
 The children ran from clue to clue before finally finding the treasure!
 A treasure chest filled with goody bags!
 The goody bags were passed out to each child along with a plastic shark from the Walk the Plank game.